 If you’re still dead-set on swapping out your furnace’s control board yourself, follow these steps below:

-- Turn off power to your furnace.
-Shutting off power to your furnace is a critical step since you will be working with wires and electrical circuits inside the furnace.
+- Turn off the power to your furnace.
+Shutting off the power to your furnace is a critical step since you will be working with wires and electrical circuits inside the furnace.
 You don’t want to get shocked!

 - Open up the furnace.
 The next thing to do is to remove the access panels from your furnace so you can get to the control board.
-Depending on the model of furnace, you may have to remove other parts to access the control board.
+Depending on the model of the furnace, you may have to remove other parts to access the control board.

 Once you get a clear view of the control board, take a few pictures of the board and its wirings.
 The pictures will come in handy later when you’re trying to reconnect everything.